Mona Arshi: Writing career

-In 2017, BBC Radio 4 broadcast Arshi's commissioned poem "Odysseus, The Patron Saint of Foreigners?"
-In 2018 she was asked to read at the First Stuart Hall Public Conversation.
+In April 2017, BBC Radio 4 broadcast Arshi's commissioned poem "Odysseus, The Patron Saint of Foreigners?"
+In 2018, she was asked to read at the First Stuart Hall Public Conversation.

 Arshi's second collection, Dear Big Gods, was published in April 2019, also by Pavilion Poetry.
 This collection continues to address her brother's death and to experiment with form, with prose poems, a sestina and a tanka, and includes poetic responses to Lorca, Emily Dickinson, The Odyssey and The Mahabharata.
 The title poem and an essay, "On Gods, Human Rights and the Poet", were published in the US magazine POETRY in 2019.
 In the essay, Arshi comments: "A poem is not a human rights instrument or the pleadings in a court case, nor should it seek to be but one activity that the human rights lawyer and poet share is the restless interrogation of language....Poetry needs to continue to strive to make space for itself and think the unthinkable, the unimaginable on the page."

 In 2021, Arshi's debut novel, Somebody Loves You, was published by And Other Stories.
 Set in suburban London, it tells of a British Indian family whose younger daughter, Ruby, develops selective mutism.
 In 2022, it was shortlisted for the Jhalak Prize and the Goldsmiths Prize and longlisted for the Desmond Elliott Prize and the Republic of Consciousness Prize.
 The novel was named book of the week in The Telegraph and This Week magazine.

 Arshi was a Fellow Commoner in Creative Arts at Trinity College, Cambridge from 2022 to 2024.
 She was elected a Fellow of the Royal Society of Literature in 2022.